matinang/MortaBe/README.md

 *Comments regarding this repo:*

-- *The country selection has not been reproduced yet, as the initial selection of European countries is not specified in the IA|BE report.*
+- *The country selection has not been fully reproduced, as the initial selection of European countries is not specified in the IA|BE report.
+The country selection in the reproduction is correct, however the country average deviates from the reported one.*
 - *In conformity with the [HMD User Agreement](http://www.mortality.org/Public/UserAgreement.php), the input data files are not distributed in this repository.*
-- *The data source as of 2013 for Belgium has not been specified, therefore the relevant data has not been included in the replication.
-The impact of this differences is to be estimated*